httpwg/http-extensions/draft-ietf-httpbis-cookie-same-site.md

 sense) HTTP method.

-Lax enforcement provides reasonable defense in depth against CSRF attacks that rely on unsafe HTTP methods (like `POST`), but do not offer a robust defense against CSRF as a general category of attack:
+Lax enforcement provides reasonable defense in depth against CSRF attacks that rely on unsafe HTTP methods (like `POST`), but does not offer a robust defense against CSRF as a general category of attack:

 1. Attackers can still pop up new windows or trigger top-level navigations in